 The Gift of Angels program is being re-energized with the formation of a committee comprised of Lee Lucas, Helen Lightcap, and Jane Nyiri.
 They will be compiling a list of items needed by the church and prioritizing them.
 We have a number of people who have already donated to this program or have committed to a donation and we want to thank them for their support of Redeemer.
 When the committee completes the list of needs, they will match the gifts with the needs and then we can acknowledge the donors.
 If you see a need or wish to make a donation, please contact one of the three members of the committee.

-Please join us between the services at 9:00 AM in the vestry room below the church.
-Grab a cup of coffee in the parish hall before the class."
+Come join us between the services at 9:00 in the parish hall before it is too late.

 Redeemer Thrift Shop

 The Thrift Shop i sup and running after a short holiday break.
 Our tables and racks are full of lots of good winter sales so come on down and look around.
 You never know what treasure you might find!

 Thank you to all committee members and all who contributed to the success of this annual event.

 LIFELINE SCREENING RETURNS IN JANUARY